CiscoTestAutomation/genieparser/changelog/2018/MAY.md

 # May 8th

-* Normalized all the ats.tcl imports in the package.
+* Normalized all the pyats.tcl imports in the package.

 * New parsers added and their corresponding unittests:
     * ShowLacpSysId